 I’m a science teacher.
 I’m a social studies instructor.
 I teach English.

 As educators, we tend to think in terms of disciplines—but these distinctions only go so far.
-Skills overlap across disciplines, and cognitive processes are really pretty much the same across subjects.
+Skills overlap across disciplines, and cognitive processes are pretty much the same across subjects.

 My area of interest and specialty is English language arts.
 Here’s how the Next Generation Science Standards (NGSS)* foster an interdisciplinary kind of learning.

-Most teachers are doing this already without even realizing it.
-In English class, students are being asked to read text closely and cite evidence in response to a question, or to support conclusions regarding an essay or a nonfiction article.
+Most teachers are doing this already without realizing it.
+In English class, students are being asked to read texts closely and cite evidence in response to a question, or to support conclusions regarding an essay or a nonfiction article.
 Similarly, in science, students are asked to cite evidence to support a scientific claim.
 In both disciplines, students are asked to write.
-In science, they're writing in their evidence notebooks.
+In science, they’re writing in their evidence notebooks.
 In English, they may be writing in response to literature.
-Students in both areas are asked to make presentations and to do research.
+Students in both areas are asked to make presentations and do research.